zbirenbaum/SealFaceRecognition/README.md

 `python3 -m venv py37`
 The AWS instance has python 3.7 as the global python3 version.
 6. Activate your virtual environment by running `source ./py37/bin/activate`
+7. Install all dependencies by running `pip install -r requirements.txt`.
+If it gives an error, run `./py37/bin/python3 -m pip install --upgrade pip` to update pip and run the previous command again.
-7. Install all dependencies by running `pip install -r requirements.txt` When you are done with the virtual environment, run `deactivate`
+When you are done with the virtual environment, run `deactivate`

 # Accessing SEALNET for returning user